-Throw out the extremists (this also applies to the U.S. Congress)
+Throw out the extremists (this also applies to the U.S. Congress and Republican presidential candidates)

 Someone will be complaining that it rained during their stay, the prostitute they brought back to their room overcharged them (again) or that there was a fish that bit their toe at the beach (honestly just read this one).
 Throw these reviews out – they’re undoubtedly chronic complainers who can’t separate what they didn’t like, from what the property could be expected to control.

 Others will be raving senselessly about how WONDERFUL!!!! ♥ everything was!
 The linens were clean!!!
 The food gave them orgasms!!!
 The manager said “Hello” to them, BY NAME!
 Calm down everyone.
 These people are either too easily pleased to be discerning reviewers or are posting phony or at least hyped-up reviews as a “favor” to the property.
 (TripAdvisor®does a fair bit of work to ensure that they weed out fake reviews but there obviously isn’t any economically feasible way to do that entirely on their scale.)